davidrmiller/biosim4/README.md

 * A Dockerfile is provided which leverages the aforementioned Makefile.

-To build the environment in which you can compile the program:
+To build a Docker environment in which you can compile the program:

 ```sh
 docker build -t biosim4 .
 ```